swaptacular/swpt_stomp/swpt-stomp.rst

   the value, with the ID of the client's Swaptacular node.

 accepted-content-types
-  An *optional* list of MIME types for the message bodies, which the server understands, starting with the most preferable.
+  An *optional* list of supported MIME types for the message bodies, starting with the most preferable.

   Support for the ``application/json`` MIME type is implied.
 Therefore, an empty (or missing) list means that only ``application/json`` is supported.

+**Note:** STOMP servers manifest files MAY contain additional configuration key/value pairs, which are not described in this document.

 An example STOMP servers manifest file::